|Research and Publication Ethics|| > For Authors and Reviewers > Research and Publication Ethics

 G. Conflict of Interest

 A conflict of interest may exist when an author (or the author’s institution or employer) has financial or personal relationships or affiliations that could bias the author’s decisions regarding the manuscript.
-Authors are expected to provide detailed information about all relevant financial interests and relationships or financial conflicts, particularly those present at the time the research was conducted and through publication, as well as other financial interests (such as patent applications in preparation), that represent potential future financial gain.
+Authors are expected to provide detailed information about all relevant financial interests and relationships or financial conflicts, particularly those present Instruction for Authors 3 at the time the research was conducted and through publication, as well as other financial interests (such as patent applications in preparation), that represent potential future financial gain.
 All disclosures of any potential conflicts of interest, including specific financial interests and relationships and affiliations (other than those affiliations listed in the title page of the manuscript) relevant to the subject of their manuscript will be disclosed by the corresponding author on behalf of each coauthor, if any, as part of the submission process.
 Likewise, authors without conflicts of interest will be requested to state so as part of the submission process.
 If authors are uncertain about what constitutes a relevant financial interest or relationship, they should contact the editorial office.
 Failure to include this information in the manuscript will prohibit commencement of the review process of the manuscript.
 For all accepted manuscripts, each author’s disclosures of conflicts of interest and relevant financial interests and affiliations and declarations of no such interests will be published.
 The policy requesting disclosure of conflicts of interest applies for all manuscript submissions.
 If an author’s disclosure of potential conflicts of interest is determined to be inaccurate or incomplete after publication, a correction will be published to rectify the original published disclosure statement.
 Authors are also required to report detailed information regarding all financial and material support for the research and work, including but not limited to grant support, funding sources, and provision of equipment and supplies as part of the submission process.
 For all accepted manuscripts, each author’s source of funding will be published.

 The authors should disclose all potential conflicts of interest including any research funding, other financial support, and material support for the work, if any exists, in the unblinded full title page.
 If there is a disclosure, the editors, reviewers, and reader can interpret the manuscripts with this understanding.